 - Water water water.
 Drink no less than 2 litres a day.
 You can flavour it with fresh fruit juice, e.g. half a lemon’s juice squeezed in, lime, strawberry, are all good ideas.
 When you go to reach for a tea or hot chocolate, go for hot water with lemon squeezed in.
 It’ll help satisfy your hot drink cravings, sweet craving and need to hydrate.
 Flavoured carbonated (fizzy) water is also very low-cal and a great alternative to cola, lemonade and other fizzy drinks and sodas.
 Keep a sports bottle of water on your desk at work or beside you at home, and in plain view, so you’re constantly reminded to sip.

-- Herbal tea is your friend.
+- Herbal or fruit tea is your friend.
 Go decaf, too.
 Caffeine should be avoided as it places stress on your thyroid and adrenals and isn’t beneficial to your body.
 Herbal tea has no calories and after a few cups, if you aren’t keen at first, the taste becomes comforting.
-I have decaf herbal tea.
-It’s well known to promote weight loss and has lots of health benefits.
-I’ve replaced regular English breakfast tea with decaf herbal tea, and it’s one of the best and simplest changes I have made.
+I have decaf herbal and fruit teas.
+It’s known to promote weight loss and has lots of health benefits.
+I’ve replaced regular English breakfast tea with other tea, and it’s one of the best and simplest changes I have made.

 - Because I drink only the above, I don’t consume any calories through drinks, meaning I have more calories for food.
 Yay for food!
 Considering food is what keeps us from feeling hungry, we should save calories for it where possible.